Febrandt/economy-plugin-spigot/README.md

-# economy-plugin-spigotapi-java
+# Economy Plugin made with Spigot Api for minecraft servers

 Simple Economy Plugin For Spigot
 Make connection with localhost MySQL database and store and retreive values from it.